git-repository-ravneet/compress-and-decompress-a-file/README.md

 Huffman codes are stored in the c_code array.

 **Compression:**
-Reads the input file, replaces characters with their Huffman codes, and writes the compressed data to an intermediate file (text2.txt).
+Reads the input file (text1.txt), replaces characters with their Huffman codes, and writes the compressed data to an intermediate file (text2.txt).

 **Decompression:**
 Reads the compressed data, traverses the Huffman tree, and writes the decompressed data to an output file (text3.txt).

 **Compile the program.**

-1. Copy code
+1. Download huffman.cpp and text1.txt file
-2. gcc huffman.c -o huffman
+2. Copy and paste both files in bin folder
-3. Run the program.
+3. Compile and Run the program.

 **Input Files:**
 The program reads from text1.txt as the input file.